kmlawson/china-revolutions-mo3337/03assignments.md

 - make use of a spoken rather than a written register that engages the listener
 - avoid exactly reproducing the content of a handout and don't sound like you are using bullet points

-The assessed presentation should be 5 minutes in length for in person and 8 minutes in length for recorded presentations *and not a minute longer*.
+The assessed presentation should be 10 minutes in length *and not a minute longer*.
 Being slightly under the time limit is fine.
 The presentation should summarise the main arguments, point out what was most interesting or useful as a takeaway from the chosen text, and include at least some consideration of your critical evaluation: discuss at least one limitation or shortcoming.
-This should be substantive, based on an evaluation of concrete content, not superficial ("it was too long", "it was boring", "it was too theoretical").
-It should *not* a detailed and exhaustive retelling of the content: it should highlight the arguments, strengths and set the context.
+This should be substantive, based on an evaluation of concrete content, not superficial or based on your own enjoyement of the text (avoid "it was too long", "it was boring", "it was too theoretical", etc.).
+It should *not* a detailed and exhaustive retelling of the content: it should set the context, highlight the arguments, strengths, contributions, and offer an evaluation.
 Nor is your goal to determine whether or not you can "recommend" that someone should read a book.
 Part (but not all) of the presentation may offer greater detail on a particularly important section.

+\pagebreak

 **What Ifs**